Mortgage Foreclosures & Loan Modifications

 What is reinstatement?

 Reinstatement is the right to bring your mortgage current by catching up on payments you haven’t made in the past.
 You have 3 months to do this in Illinois.
-Most mortgage lenders in Wisconsin will also afford you the opportunity to reinstate your loan.

 What is redemption?